-Well, we’ve already mentioned adding herbs into the mix of container grown annuals and/or perennials.
-They add not only beauty with various leaf and flower textures and colors, but also a pleasing aroma, which often attract pollinators while repelling unwelcome insect pests.
+Well, we’ve already mentioned adding herbs into the mix of container-grown annuals and/or perennials.
+They add not only beauty with various leaf and flower textures and colors, but also a pleasing aroma, which often attracts pollinators while repelling unwelcome insect pests.
 Plus, they are usually situated near the kitchen or grill where their easy accessibility makes us use them all the more often.

 Ornamental Vegetable Plants

-There are a multitude of colorful vegetables that can be added to create interest in containers as well as the garden.
-Tucking in interesting looking leafy greens will add interest.
-Leafy greens come in a variety of colors and textures from every shade of green to red hues, bronzes and purples.
+There is a multitude of colorful vegetables that can be added to create interest in containers as well as the garden.
+Tucking in interesting-looking leafy greens will add interest.
+Leafy greens come in a variety of colors and textures from every shade of green to red hues, bronzes, and purples.

 I mentioned my Carmen sweet peppers earlier, but there is seemingly no end to the colors, shapes, and sizes available for pepper lovers.
 Everything from rather “ho-hum” green to purple, white, yellow, red, orange, brown, and even white peppers are available with every available hue within this rainbow of options.

 Tomatoes, with their cheery red fruit, are an obvious choice to integrate splashes of color throughout the landscape.
-Again, this fruit comes in a dizzying array of colors from white, yellow, purple, green, black, and red and, yet again, striped.
+Again, this fruit comes in a dizzying array of colors from white, yellow, purple, green, black, red, and, yet again, striped.